Domestic Refuse Collection

 If you are a landlord, a housing association, managing agent or developer for properties in Worcester and you are not on our wheelie bin scheme please contact us so that we can discuss your circumstances with you.

 Properties on a sack collection

 There are a number of properties that are not able to have wheelie bins and will remain on a sack collection.
-If your property is on sacks then you can request to have wheelie bins for the storage of sacks until collection day.
 Black sacks are supplied to these households in rolls of 52, once per year, usually in October.
 Sacks are delivered to an appropriate location on the edge of the property or in the bin store as appropriate.

 On the alternate week scheme, properties are allowed to place out a maximum of FOUR black sacks per collection but any number of green recycling sacks.